pasangchoteen/CryptoTimeSeriesAnalysis/README.md

 - **Libraries**: `pandas`, `numpy`, `matplotlib`, `sklearn`, `statsmodels`

 ## Data Cleaning/Processing
 The dataset focuses solely on the closing prices of Bitcoin.
 Other columns such as open, high, and low prices have been ignored for this analysis.
-The data was cleaned by forward-filling missing values and ensuring proper datetime formatting.
-The dataset was cleaned and processed to handle missing values and outliers.
+The data was cleaned and processed to handle missing values and outliers.
 Key steps included:
 - Sorting the data by date and ensuring it has a daily frequency.
 - Forward filling missing values to maintain continuity.
 - Performing differencing to achieve stationarity for time series analysis.